msys2/msys2.github.io/web/docs/c.md

 1. mingw-w64 can be configured at build time to either enable or disable wildcard expansion by default via the `--enable-wildcard` configure flags.
 This can to be overridden on a per .exe basis by the user.

-    Currently wildcard expansion is enabled by default in MSYS2.
+    Wildcard expansion is disabled by default in MSYS2.

 2. You can set `_dowildcard` in your source code to either `0` or `-1` to disable or enable wildcard expansion.